So you’re thinking about selling your home without an agent and want to know what the FSBO success rate in NYC is.

-Hi Sarah – To minimize the chance of you having to pay a buyers agent commission, would it not make the most sense for you to hire your own photographer (can be done for a few hundred dollars via Hauseit) so that we may refresh your listing’s photos and also post to NYT on your behalf?
+Hi Sarah – To minimize the chance of you having to pay a buyers agent commission, would it not make the most sense for you to hire your own photographer (can be done for a few hundred dollars via Hauseit) so that we may refresh your listing’s photos on all relevant portals including the NYT on your behalf?
 That way you retain full control of unrepresented buyer inquiries without having to fork out a buyer’s agent commission.

 You would almost certainly benefit from changing out the current photos on your listing with professional ones!
 Unfortunately it would not be permissible for another broker to post your listing on a public website like the NYT while we are under an exclusive.